-To support the integration of these additional activities, and the implementation of the new business plan, the Directors of the Company have received a letter of support from Westland Holdings Limited.
+To support the Company and the implementation of the new business plan, the Directors of the Company have received a letter of support from Westland Holdings Limited.
 The letter confirms that Westland Holdings Limited will continue to support the Company in their capacity as owners.

-Specifically, Westland Holdings Limited have undertaken to make funds available as required to ensure that Destination Westland Limited remains a going concern, for the foreseeable future, which will not be less than 12 months from the signing date of the Company's financial statements for the year ending 30 June 2018.
+Specifically, Westland Holdings Limited have undertaken to make funds available as required to ensure that Destination Westland Limited remains a going concern, for the foreseeable future, which will not be less than 12 months from the signing date of the Company's financial statements for the year ending 30 June 2019.
 The Directors of the Company consider the letter of support from Westland Holdings Limited to provide reasonable assurance that the Company will have adequate resources to continue to operate for a period of at least 12 months following the signing of the Company's financial statements.

-The financial statements were approved by the board of directors on 2 November 2018.
+The financial statements were approved by the board of directors on 27 September 2019